Blue Creek Wind Farm, Ohio, United States of America

 The Blue Creek Wind Farm project was approved for construction by the Ohio Power Siting Board (OPSB) in August 2010 and the construction started one month later.

-Details of the Blue Creek wind energy plant
+Blue Creek wind energy plant details

 The wind farm consists of 152 Gamesa G90 wind turbine generators (WTG) of 2MW each.
 These have been installed on 27,000 acres of privately owned land in the two counties.

 The electric collection system, consisting of underground cables and above-ground lines, is installed to collect energy produced by all the WTGs.
-From there, the gathered power is transferred to the collection substations and finally to the electric transmission grid.
+From there, the gathered power is transferred to the collection substations, and finally, to the electric transmission grid.

 Gamesa turbines for the Blue Creek wind farm